 Scope: Zone 0 encompasses the area within five feet of a structure, including attached decks and stairs.

-Requirements: The regulations will likely prohibit combustible materials such as wooden fences, mulch, and flammable vegetation within this zone.
-Exceptions may include certain non-combustible items and well-maintained mature trees.
+Requirements: The final regulations will likely prohibit combustible materials in zone 0 such as wooden fences, mulch, turf, and bushes.
+Exceptions may include large, well-maintained mature trees and wood decks and stairs.

-Applicability: Once finalized, the rules will apply immediately to new constructions in State Responsibility Areas and Very High Fire Hazard Severity Zones.
-Existing structures will have three years (some sources say 1 year) to achieve compliance.
+Applicability: Once finalized, the rules will apply immediately to new constructions in State Responsibility Areas and Local Very High Fire Hazard Severity Zones.
+Existing structures will have three years to achieve compliance.

 Stakeholders:

-Developing Zone 0 regulations involves collaboration among stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local governments, local fire agencies, and community organizations.
-This collaborative approach is supposed to ensure that the regulations are practical and consider the diverse needs of California’s communities.
+Developing Zone 0 regulations has involved stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local fire agencies, and construction industry lobbyists.
+This stakeholder approach was supposed to ensure that the regulations were practical and considered the diverse needs of California’s communities but homeowners, especially southern California homeowners, have not been well represented.

 Addressing Concerns: